sean-e/monome40hFirmware/README.md

 - Add a jumper between NeoPixel data in and pin 1 of the former MAX7219 socket
 - Add a jumper between NeoPixel ground and pin 4 of the former MAX7219 socket
 - Add a jumper between NeoPixel vcc and pin 19 of the former MAX7219 socket (opposite of pin 1, count back from 24)

+## Updated Serial Protocol
+(There are 32 preset color slots which can be changed at runtime.)

+This command no longer has any effect:
+- kMessageTypeLedIntensity

+These commands work as before with the color of the LED taken from preset slot 0:
+- kMessageTypeLedStateChange
+- kMessageTypeLedSetRow
+- kMessageTypeLedSetColumn

+This command now accepts a parameter that specifies a particular test pattern:
+- kMessageTypeLedTest                      // 4 test pattern values: 10, 11, 12, 13 (see RunPixelTest in 40h.cpp)

+These are new commands:
+- kMessageTypeLedRgbOn                     // enable LED using specified RGB value
+- kMessageTypeUpdatePresetGroup1           // set preset color slot to specified RGB value (for slots 0 - 15)
+- kMessageTypeLedOnPresetGroup1            // enable LED using preset color slot 0-15
+- kMessageTypeUpdatePresetGroup2           // set preset color slot to specified RGB value (slots 16 - 31 specified as 0 - 15)
+- kMessageTypeLedOnPresetGroup2            // enable LED using preset color slot 16-31 (specified as 0 - 15)